simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Thresholds
     - Actions
 - Can be used on-premise, just need to download and configure SSM agent and Cloudwatch agent
+#### Cloudwatch vs. CloudTrail
+- Cloudwatch is for metrics, alarms, rules, performance monitoring and notifications
+- Cloudtrail is for auditing.
+Is a record of all API calls, detailed info, etc.

 ### Recognize and differentiate performance and availability metrics
 #### EC2 Metrics